libremesh/lime-packages/README.md

 Refer to [lime-build][2] documentation.

-## Get in Touch with Libre-Mesh Community
+## Get in Touch with LibreMesh Community

 ### Mailing Lists